Unalakleet, Alaska

 Unalakleet (/ˈjuːnələkliːt/ YOO-nə-lə-kleet; Uŋalaqłiq, /ik/ or Uŋalaqłiit; Yup'ik: Ungalaqliit; Koyukon: Kk'aadoleetno’) is a city in Nome Census Area, Alaska, United States, in the western part of the state.
-At the 2010 census the population was 765, up from 688 in 2000.
+As of the 2020 census, Unalakleet had a population of 765.
 Unalakleet is known in the region and around Alaska for its salmon and king crab harvests; the residents rely for much of their diet on caribou, ptarmigan, oogruk (bearded seal), and various salmon species.

 Unalakleet is also known for its aesthetic value.
 It is located next to the Bering Sea and the large, clean Unalakleet River.
 The landscape also has trees, tundra, and hills behind it.

 History

 Unalakleet is an adaptation of the Iñupiaq word "Una-la-thliq", which means "from the southern side".

 Unalakleet is located at the Norton Sound end of the Unalakleet-Kaltag Portage, an important winter travel route between Norton Sound and the Yukon River.
 Unalakleet has long been a major trade center between the Athabascan people, who lived in the interior of Alaska, and the Inupiat, who lived on the coast.

 In the 1830s Russian explorers and traders came: The Russian-American Company built a trading post here at Unalakleet.
 In 1898 the United States arranged for Sami reindeer herders from Lapland to be brought to Unalakleet, to work with the people about herding practices.
 In 1901, the United States Army Signal Corps built a 605 mi telegraph line from St. Michael that passed through Unalakleet.